-- EPA: Read the Label First: Protect Your Household
+- EPA: Keep Safe: Read the Label First

 - What you need to know about: Reading a Pesticide Label.
 2003.
 Penn State University.
 Pesticide safety fact sheets, Consumer topics, Applicator topics and West Nile Virus fact sheets provided by Penn State to help with pesticide education.

 Note – all labels used on this site are for educational purposes only.
 Any pesticide mentioned here is not for advertisement purposes.